-We thank the staff from the Massachusetts General Hospital Departments of Nuclear Medicine and Nuclear Pharmacy for their assistance with this project, including Steve Weise, Michael Cournoyer, John Correia, Eugene Lee, Peter Rice, Melissa Bruen, Erin Beloin, Kevin Vernon, and Daniel Yokell.
-In addition, we extend kind thanks to the staff at the Ragon Institute for their assistance with recruitment and Rebecca Harris for her contributions to mask creation.
+The authors thank the staff from the Massachusetts General Hospital Departments of Nuclear Medicine and Nuclear Pharmacy for their assistance with this project, including Steve Weise, Michael Cournoyer, John Correia, Eugene Lee, Peter Rice, Melissa Bruen, Erin Beloin, Kevin Vernon and Daniel Yokell.
+In addition, the authors extend kind thanks to the staff at the Ragon Institute for their assistance with recruitment and Rebecca Harris for her contributions to mask creation.